staciea/synt-cms-template/README.md

 $ bower install <package> --save
 ```

+Also bower install included into internal start task using shell plugin.
+Same thing but uses task runner.

 #### Editorconfig
 This project have .editorconfig file at the root that used by your code editor with editorconfig plugin.
 It describes codestyle like indent style, trailing whitespaces etc. See more details [here](http://editorconfig.org/)